shyamal2411/Acticlass/README.md

 - **Teacher:** <br>The user with the teacher role have the ability to can create and delete the group, along with a configuriton menu where the gropu properties such as name, radius, passing points, attendance frequency(in minutes), attendance Reward, False Request Penalty.
 Teachers can also remove a user from the group.
 If the session of groups is active for more than 6 hours the session will be consider as inactive/timeout as result the session automatically ends.

-- **Student:** <br> Students can join the group using a QR code scanner integrated with the app, which is acessible .
-Can also leave the group.
+- **Student:** <br> Students can join the group using a QR code scanner integrated with the app.
+They can also leave the group.

   <p align='center'>
   <img src='Acticlass-App/src/assets/HomeScreen.png' alt='HomeScreen' height='400px' >